-If candidates are using models to explore or refine a proposal, it is reasonable for the teacher or lecturer to help in the manufacture of this type of model.
-Marks are awarded for the use of the model, not the practical skills.
+If candidates are using models to explore or refine a proposal, it is reasonable for you to help them manufacture this type of model.
+Marks are awarded for how they use the model, not the practical skills of making it.

 Candidates sometimes encounter difficulties at a particular part of a task.
-It is reasonable in such circumstances for teachers and lecturers to refer candidates to material which has been covered in the course.
+It is reasonable in such circumstances for you to refer candidates to material that has been covered in the course.